okhodjaev/okhodjaev.github.io/_posts/2026-05-18-the-manageability-question.md

 [8] Basel Committee on Banking Supervision. *Principles for Sound Management of Operational Risk.* Bank for International Settlements. [bis.org](https://www.bis.org/publ/bcbs195.htm)

-Full brief and updated sources: [okhodjaev.com/governance-briefs/the-manageability-question/](https://okhodjaev.com/governance-briefs/the-manageability-question/)

 ---

 *Oybek Khodjaev — over 35 years of experience in banking, finance, public administration and business in Uzbekistan and the CIS.
-Author of the essay series "Beyond Control: The Theory of the Limits of AI Governance". [okhodjaev.com](https://okhodjaev.com)*
+Author of the essay series "Beyond Control: Theory of Limits of AI Governance". [okhodjaev.com](https://okhodjaev.com)*

 ---

 *The author advises public institutions and financial organisations on AI governance, verification frameworks, and institutional readiness.*